 If you’re not meeting your academic progression requirements, your faculty will email you a notification that you’ve been placed on the academic progression register and why.

 This notification will recommend that you:

 You may also need to meet with an academic adviser.

 The reflective questionnaire will help you identify what may be affecting your academic progression.
 Common reasons include study load, time management or procrastination, not enjoying your studies, home life, health, work and finances.

 The University has a number of support services (pdf, 194KB) available to you to assist with challenges you may face.

-To arrange an appointment with an academic adviser, you'll need to send an email from your University email account, to email@example.com and include:
+To arrange an appointment with an academic advisor, you'll need to send an email from your University email account, to email@example.com and include:

 You'll need to bring your completed Stage 1 self-reflective survey with you on the day of your consultation.
 If you fail to do this within the timeframe it will be noted on your progression profile.